Retrieving Top-k Hyperedge Triplets: Models and Applications: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item {\bf Novel problem formulation.} We formulate three maximization problems for hyperedge triplets which capture new relationships in hypergraph data.
-To the best of our knowledge, this is the first proposal of size-aware hypergraph motifs. \item {\bf Efficient algorithms.} We introduce algorithms for solving the three aforementioned maximization problems.
-Our algorithms, which iteratively update to-be-processed hyperedges based on the current maximum hyperedge triplet, improve upon a naive approach based on iterating over all candidate hyperedge triplets. \item {\bf Experimental evaluation.} We evaluate our algorithms on several real-world hypergraphs to demonstrate scalability and practical runtimes.
-We also perform case studies which illustrate the informative insights afforded by maximum hyperedge triplets in practice. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item {\bf Novel problem formulation.} We formulate three maximization problems for finding top-$k$ hyperedge triplets which capture new relationships in hypergraph data.
+To the best of our knowledge, this is the first proposal for discovering the top-$k$ size-aware hypergraph motifs. \item {\bf Efficient algorithms.} We introduce algorithms for solving the three aforementioned maximization problems.
+Our algorithms, which iteratively update to-be-processed hyperedges based on the current maximum hyperedge triplet, improve upon a naive approach based on iterating over all candidate hyperedge triplets. \item {\bf Experimental evaluation.} We evaluate our algorithms on several real-world hypergraphs to demonstrate practical runtimes.
+We also perform numerous case studies to illustrate the informative insights afforded by the top-$k$ hyperedge triplets in practice. \end{itemize}